Use Self-Scheduling to book a primary care appointment online

 After you have been treated with I.V. antibiotics, your doctor may want you to take antibiotic pills.
 If so, take them exactly as prescribed until they are gone.
 If your symptoms come back, call your doctor right away.
 You probably will need more antibiotics if testing shows that the bacteria were not completely destroyed.

-Some people who have endocarditis need surgery to repair or replace a heart valve or to prevent complications.
+Some people who have endocarditis need surgery to repair or replace a heart valve.
+Or they may need surgery to take care of an infection, such as an abscess, or to prevent complications.

 You may have follow-up visits for months or years to check the health of your heart.